HardlyDifficult/Tutorials/Chapter4.md

 Leveraging the FloorDetector, we give the fly guy better odds at walking up a platform vs walking down one.
 Without this component the fly guy enemies may collect at the bottom of the level - this keeps them mostly moving forward/up while still using RNG to keep the player on their toes.

 <hr></details>
+<details><summary>Why take the Dot product with Vector2.right?</summary>

+Dot product is used to determine if two directions are pointing the same way.
+We compare the floor's up direction (or its normal) to the world right.
+If the dot product is positive then we know that the platform is traveling down and to the right; if negative the platform is down and to the left; and it would be 0 if the platform were flat.

+<hr></details>

 ## 4.5) Rotate so feet are flat on the floor